 Trusted by 100,000+ organizations globally

-What is perimeter security?
-Perimeter security systems play a key role in protecting buildings, campuses, critical infrastructure and facilities surrounding buildings against unauthorized access and other threats.
-While fixed barriers such as fences and gates provide a physical infrastructure for perimeter security, they must be supplemented by active perimeter security devices that enable security teams to detect, analyze and respond to any intrusion or other incidents.
+These systems play a key role in defending buildings, campuses, critical infrastructure and surrounding facilities against intrusion, vandalism and other physical threats.
+While fixed barriers like fences and gates provide the physical backbone, they must be supported by active technologies that enable security teams to detect, analyze and respond to incidents in real time.

-A comprehensive perimeter security solution should include security video cameras, perimeter lighting, motion sensors, an alarm system, intrusion detection systems and perimeter access control systems.
-Businesses should consider both indoor and outdoor perimeter security systems.
+A comprehensive perimeter security solution should include security video cameras, perimeter lighting, motion sensors, an alarm system, intrusion detection systems and access control systems.
+Businesses should consider both indoor and outdoor perimeter security systems to build a layered defense strategy.

 To create strong perimeter protection systems, security teams need multi-layered solutions that deter intruders and provide the highest levels of situational awareness.

-Strategically-positioned video surveillance cameras such as fixed cameras enable security teams to monitor vulnerable areas, analyze and record video footage and detect suspicious activity.
-The cameras should be positioned to provide the widest possible coverage of vulnerable areas with the fewest camera.
-Businesses can also invest in panoramic security cameras that provide 360-degree coverage of your perimeter.
+Strategically positioned video security cameras, such as IP cameras, enable security teams to observe vulnerable areas, analyze and record video footage and detect suspicious activity.
+The cameras should be positioned to provide the widest possible coverage of vulnerable areas with the fewest cameras.
+Businesses can also invest in panoramic security cameras that provide 360-degree coverage of their perimeter.

 An access control system enables security teams to verify the identity of employees and visitors wishing to enter the site via perimeter doors or gates.
 Visitors might include contractors, service or maintenance staff, delivery drivers or people visiting on official business.